 - D2.11.
 To operate effective debt collection procedures. - D2.12.
-To initiate, in consultation with the Chief of Staff and/or PCCCFO, appropriate debt recovery procedures, including legal action where necessary. - D2.13.
+To initiate, in consultation with the Chief Executive and Monitoring Officer and/or PCCCFO, appropriate debt recovery procedures, including legal action where necessary. - D2.13.
 To prepare detailed financial instructions for dealing with income, to be agreed with the PCCCFO, and to issue them to all appropriate employees.